Meet the Team

 Year 5 class names and author link

-Our Year 5 classes are named after two popular authors.
+Our Year 5 class is named after Phillip Pullman.

 Year 5 start and end of day handover information